 As a District, we encourage students to make good choices around healthy eating and physical activity to promote positive outcomes.
 To provide an allergy-safe and healthy environment in our schools, food-related celebrations or the distribution of snacks to students to eat in the classroom during the school day are not allowed.
-Instead, we encourage celebrations with non-food items, such as school supplies, paper crafts, etc. The school day is defined as midnight to 30 minutes after school being released.
+Instead, we encourage celebrations with non-food items, such as school supplies, paper crafts, etc. The USDA-defined school day hours are from midnight to 30 minutes after school is released.